omercankulles/omercankulles/README.md

 I am a software developer residing in İstanbul.
 As a dynamic and results-oriented software development expert with extensive experience, I am proficient in modern programming languages and technologies such as PHP, Laravel, Codeigniter, HTML, CSS, JavaScript, Ajax, and jQuery.
 I have significant experience in developing and integrating customized management information systems that enhance business processes and improve operational efficiency.
 I am passionate about contributing to the evolution of web technologies and enjoy being a part of this dynamic field.

-* 🌍  I'm based in Antalya
+* 🌍  I'm based in İstanbul
 * ✉️  You can contact me at [omercankulles@gmail.com](mailto:omercankulles@gmail.com)
 * 🧠  I'm learning Filament , Livewire , React , Refine